php-riak/php_riak/README.md

 - Riak PHP session store replacement, that can be enabled directly in php.ini no code needed.

 ## Building
-First make sure you have the riack submodule checked out, if not do it:
+First make sure you have the LibRiack submodule checked out, if not do it:

 	git submodule init
 	git submodule update